romac/ba-project-report/slides/slides.md

-% An encoding for Any within Leon
+% An encoding of Any for Leon
 % Romain Ruetschi, LARA - EPFL
 % Spring 2015